 Because Azure Data Explorer is a columnar data store, retrieval of every column is independent of the others.
 The number of columns that are retrieved directly influences the overall data volume.
 You should only include the columns in the output that are needed by summarizing the results or projecting the specific columns.

 Azure Data Explorer has several optimizations to reduce the number of retrieved columns.
 If it determines that a column isn't needed, for example, if it's not referenced in the summarize command, it won't retrieve it.

 For example, the second query might process three times more data because it needs to fetch not one column but three:

 //Less columns --> Less data SecurityEvent | summarize count() by Computer

 //More columns --> More data SecurityEvent | summarize count(), dcount(EventID), avg(Level) by Computer

 Time span of the processed query

-Query with time span of more than 15 days is considered a query that consumes excessive resources.
-Query with time span of more than 90 days is considered an abusive query and might be throttled.
+A query with a time span of more than 15 days is considered a query that consumes excessive resources.
+A query with a time span of more than 90 days is considered an abusive query and might be throttled.

-The time range can be set using the time range selector in the Log Analytics screen as described in Log query scope and time range in Azure Monitor Log Analytics.
-This is the recommended method as the selected time range is passed to the backend using the query metadata.
+You can set the time range by using the time range selector in the Log Analytics screen as described in Log query scope and time range in Azure Monitor Log Analytics.
+This method is recommended because the selected time range is passed to the back end by using the query metadata.